-Baked Vegan Apple Cider Donuts (Easy + Delicious!)
+One Bowl Baked Vegan Apple Cider Donuts Recipe

-These deliciously sweet and spiced vegan apple cider donuts taste just like you got them at an apple orchard!
-Baked instead of fried, and easily made gluten free, these homemade vegan apple cider donuts are so easy to make and perfect for all eaters, kids and adults!
+These simple one bowl vegan apple cider donuts taste just like you got them at an apple orchard!
+Baked instead of fried, and easily made gluten free, these cakey and soft apple pie-spiced vegan apple cider donuts are packed with fall flavor!

-Plus, this easy apple cider donut recipe is just so simple with only 8 main ingredients and easily made in one bowl!
+Plus, this easy apple cider donut recipe is just so simple with only 8 main ingredients.
 And guess what?
 If you don’t have a donut pan- no problem!
-Turn them into apple cider muffins instead!
+Turn them into apple cider muffins instead (which would go really well with a plate of apple crisp 😉 ).

 Ingredients + Substitutions

-- Flour: You can use all-purpose flour or gluten free 1:1 baking flour, such as Bob’s Red Mill in the blue bag.
+- Flour: You can use all-purpose flour or gluten free 1:1 baking flour, such as King Arthur measure-for-measure gluten free flour.

 - Spices: We’re using a combination of apple pie spices for these apple cider donuts!
 These include ground cinnamon, cardamom, and nutmeg.